zimaxnet/engram/docs/development/commit-guidelines.md

 - Not one commit per file
 - Descriptive commit message covering all changes

-### 4. Wait Between Commits
+### 4. Wait For Deployment To Complete
 If you MUST make multiple commits:
-- Wait at least 2 minutes between commits
+- **WAIT FOR DEPLOYMENT TO COMPLETE** (~14 minutes)
 - Check deployment status: `gh run list --limit 1`
+- Verify conclusion: `gh run list --limit 1 --json conclusion --jq '.[0].conclusion'`
-- Only commit if previous deployment is complete or clearly failed
+- Only commit if deployment is "success" or "failure" (NOT "in_progress")
+- Never commit while deployment is running

 ### 5. Don't Commit During Deployment
 - ⏸️ DO NOT commit while deployment is in progress